-Creamy arborio rice loaded with shrimp, spinach, goat cheese, Parmesan, and peas – this recipe is a winner.
+Creamy arborio rice loaded with shrimp, spinach, goat cheese, Parmesan, and peas – this easy shrimp risotto is a winner.
 Everyone loved it when I served it for for dinner last night.

 Arborio rice is an Italian short grain rice with a high starch content used to make risotto.
-If you are in a pinch and can’t find Arborio, medium- or short-grain rice is an acceptable – though not perfect – substitute.
+If you are in a pinch and can’t find Arborio, medium- or short-grain rice should work.

 - 1-1/2 cups Arborio rice